 Strawberries Tips and Tricks: For prolonged productivity and unique flavors, consider growing several types.

-Strawberries die back in winter and start growing vigorously in spring, producing fruit and offspring.
-They typically rest in mid-summer and ramp-up again in the fall, developing latent buds that will become next spring’s flowers.
+Strawberries die in the winter and begin to grow vigorously in the spring to produce fruit and offspring.
+We normally rest in the mid-summer and ramp up again in the fall, forming latent buds to become the flowers of next spring.

 Strawberries fall into two main types: June-bearing that produce their crop over three weeks from late spring to early summer (good for canning or jam), and ever-bearing (also called day-neutral) that produce a heavy set of berries in early summer, followed by several lighter flushes of fruits in late summer and fall.